 Xenophon somewhat oddly stops to note that the spartiates were to carry a bronze shield (kalken aspida; Xen.
 Lac.
 11.3 – this is sometimes translated ‘brass’ – it is the same word in Greek – but all Greek shield covers I know of are bronze).
 This is not the entire shield, as in 300 – that would be far too heavy – but merely a thin (c.
 0.25mm) facing on the shield.
 It’s odd that Xenophon feels the need to tell us this, because this was standard for Greek shields.
 Perhaps poorer hoplites couldn’t afford the bronze facing and used a cheaper material (very thin leather, essentially parchment, is common in many other shield traditions) and Xenophon is merely noting that all of the spartiates were wealthy enough to afford the fancy and expensive sort of shield (it has also been supposed that elements of this passage have dropped out and it would have originally included a complete panoply, in which case Xenophon is just uncharacteristically belaboring the obvious).

 The basics of the formation – spacing, depth and so on – also seem to have been essentially the same.
-The standard depth for a hoplite phalanx seems to have been eight.
-The Spartans seemed to have followed similar divisions on a base-8 or base-6 system, suggesting a normal depth of 8 (during Peloponnesian War, Thuc.
-5.68) or 6 (during the early fourth century, Xen.
-Lac.
-11.4).
+The standard depth for a hoplite phalanx seems to have been eight (-ish; there’s a lot of variation).
+The Spartans seemed to have followed similar divisions with a fairly wide range of depths, perhaps trending towards thinner lines in the fourth century than in the fifth, though certainty here is difficult.
 The drop in depth may be a consequence of manpower depletion, but it may also indicate a greater faith held by Spartan commanders of their line’s ability to hold.
 Depth in a formation is often about morale – the deeper formation feels safer, which improves cohesion.

 It’s hard to say if the Spartan phalanx was more cohesive.
 It might have been, at least for the spartiates.
 The lifestyle of the spartiates likely created close bonds which might have aided in holding together in the stress of combat – but then, this was true of essentially every Greek polis to one degree or another.
 The best I can say on this point is that the Spartan battle record – discussed at length below – argues against any large advantage in cohesion.